-Now, if you don't feel up to setting up the business on your own, or have more questions, you may want to seek legal help from some of the best formation services and registered agent services out there.
-Here are some of the most trusted:
+If you need help with setting up a food truck or a restaurant, you may want to seek legal help from some of the best formation services and registered agent services out there.
+Here are some of our recommended online legal services:

-Despite only doing business since 2015, their 100% positive reviews are speaking for themselves.
-Swyft Filings offers one of the best refund policies in the industry.
-On a bonus side the company also has no processing or cancellation fee for your refund.
-It is a great company to consider when looking to designate a registered agent service for your future restaurant or a food truck, as well..
+As we mentioned in our Swyft Filings review, they offer superb legal help and also have one of the best refund policies in the online legal niche.
+On the plus side, this company also has no processing or cancellation fee for your potential refund.
+It is a solid company to consider when looking to designate a registered agent service for your future restaurant or a food truck, as well..

-BizFilings takes you through the whole process from quality check to post-incorporation and also offers on-going support once your catering business is set up.
-You can choose various payment plans based on the features you want and your budget.
+BizFilings will take you through the whole process from legal advice during registration to on-going support once your catering business is set up.
+You can choose various payment plans based on the features you want and your initial funds.
 The features in the higher-end packages are also available in the lower-end packages but at an additional fee.
-With an A+ rating with the BBB, BizFilings is a trusted online formation service.
+With an A+ rating with the BBB, BizFilings is a trusted online business formation service.

 When compared to other formation services, SunDoc Filings provides volume discounts for multiple states and entities, should your restaurant or a food truck grow into a franchise, and equally amazing customer support.
-However, if you want a service that will save you money, you may find other services in the market that cost less.
-Also, you may not choose SunDoc Filings if you are looking for a service with payment packages with tons of features and free registered agent service.
+However, if you want a service that will save you money, you may find other services in the market that are more affordable for a catering start-up.

-This is one of the most reputable companies you can pick as your registered agent service.
+This is one of the most renowned companies you can choose as your registered agent service.
 Inc Authority has enough experience in the field, having been founded in the 1980s.
 Its free payment package stands out in what they offer.
-Loads of positive customer reviews speek for themselves how satisfied and happy with their services and their LLC formation speed their clients are.
+Plenty of positive customer reviews speak for themselves how satisfied and happy their clients are with the Inc Authority LLC formation services and speed.

-MyCorporation is known for offering a fast LLC formation process.
-If you wish to speed up the process and set up a food truck or a restaurant quickly, you can use their expedited service, reducing the process from weeks to a few days, thoug for a fee.
-Nonetheless, MyCorporation is an excellent pick as your registered agent.
+MyCorporation is known for offering a quick LLC formation process.
+If you wish to speed up the process and set up a food truck or a restaurant quickly, you can use their expedited service, reducing the process from weeks to a few days, at a modest fee.
+MyCorporation is an excellent choice as your registered agent.
 It offers numerous payment packages with various features depending on your budget.

 Many people have strong views on what they think is better.
 Food trucks have their advantages, but restaurants are definitely not going away any time soon - when talking about food business, there is also a bakery to consider.

 The best business?
 Why not both!
 Many food trucks are opening up stationary locations, and the restaurant industry is also adding food trucks to their repertoires.
 The lines between Food Truck vs. Restaurant may never be entirely blurred, but here's to a future with more options and better quality.
 So, the best opinion depends entirely on your business needs and funds allocated to your new venture!